top of page

 Here at Bountiful Gardens, we have the pleasure of being surrounded by endless Echinacea!
 In this video, you’ll learn what you need to know to grow this perennial like a pro!

-• Why Echinacea is one of the most legendary perennial wildflowers in the world
+• Echinacea, or the Coneflower, is one of the BEST native perennial wildflowers to have in the garden

-• It's beloved by critical pollinators like Monarch butterflies
+• Echinacea is beloved by critical pollinators like Monarch butterflies, bees and more

 Gorgeous red Echinacea with a Monarch butterfly gathering nectar